wp-staging/wp-staging/readme.txt

 == Changelog ==

+= 0.9.9 =
+* New: Load option to reduce cpu load and to lower the risk of killed ajax calls because of security flooding mechanism (Prevent 405 errors: not allowed)
+* Tweak: Load non minified js file when WPSTG debug mode is enabled

 = 0.9.8 =
 * New: Tested up to WP 4.4
 * New: New debug mode in settings
-* New: Check if url's in staging's wp-config.php needs a replacement and do so.
+* Tweak: Check if url's in staging's wp-config.php needs a replacement and do so.
+* Fix: Prevent fatal error and end of copying process.
+Make sure files are writable before trying to copy them

 = 0.9.7 =
 * Fix: Change backend link to https://wordpress.org/plugins/wp-staging/ when using an outdated version of the plugin